sprokkel78/gtodo/README.md

 Added 'uninstall.sh' script for system-wide uninstallation.
 - This will delete /usr/bin/gtodo and /usr/share/gtodo-sprokkel78,
   This will also remove /usr/share/applications/com.sprokkel78.gtodo.desktop
+- After uninstall it is optional to remove the .gtodo directory in your home-directory.

 Check https://www.github.com/sprokkel78/gtodo for contributing, development features and pre-releases.

+Check https://pypi.org/project/gtodo-sprokkel78/ for the full python package.

 Funding: Paypal email: sprokkel78.bart@gmail.com